 For the purpose of the College/Career Indicator (CCI), do courses in the Career Technical Education (CTE) Pathway need to be taught by a CTE credentialed teacher?

-For the purpose of the CCI, the CDE does not verify that CTE courses are taught by CTE credential teachers.
+For the purpose of the CCI, the California Department of Education (CDE) does not verify that CTE courses are taught by CTE credential teachers.
 The requirement to have a credential teacher is for schools receiving federal Perkins funding.